-This year, many of the workshops cover preparing a work for publication, learning more about how to get published, and

-    getting your work into the right hands to assure success.
-Each workshop leader writes across genres and has published

-    multiple books, some with small presses and some through larger publishing houses.
-Get the feedback you need from

-    experts in the field to be sure your writing is the best it can be before you submit!
+This year, many of the workshops cover preparing a work for publication, learning more about how to get published, and getting your work into the right hands to assure success.
+Each workshop leader writes across genres and has published multiple books, some with small presses and some through larger publishing houses.
+Get the feedback you need from experts in the field to be sure your writing is the best it can be before you submit!

-    - If you make a mistake in your registration or need to cancel your registration, please contact us or reply back to

-    your ticket confirmation via email.
+If you registered earlier and need to modify or cancel your registration, please contact us or reply back to your ticket confirmation via email.

 If you would like to only register for one session, you can skip to each available session using the buttons below:

 Updated 3/16: Dana Chamblee Carpenter will replace C.J.
 Redwine for the Query Letter workshop, and Liz Kay will replace the YA Chicks for the session on character development.
 The subject matter of these sessions has not changed; however, due to scheduling conflicts, we have had to replace some workshop hosts.